rbisdorff/Digraph3/docSphinx/tutorial.rst

       **Q3**       *a1010*    32.0      9        6      55.0     51.0       -4     -35.0
    ============ =========== ======== ======== ======== ======== ======== ======== ========

 A more precise rating result may be achieved when we use **deciles** instead of *quartiles* for estimating the historical cumulative distribution functions.
-Notice that, for illustration, we may change by the way to upper closed quantiles bins (see Line 2 below).

     >>> pq1 = PerformanceQuantiles(tp, numberOfBins = 'deciles',\
     ...
 LowerClosed=True)